Our free to use website requires cookies, as almost all websites do.

 Light and refreshing.
 No one flavour predominates - sweet and sour are in harmony with the rum.

-A very subtle orange twist on the classic Daiquiri.
+A subtley orange twist on a classic Daiquiri.

 Perhaps best described as being a Trinidadian Daiquiri due to its heavy use of Angostura Bitters.
-Obviously, it would also have originally been made with
+Perhaps also originally been made with Trinidad gold

 If there is such a thing as a 'Rum Aviation', then this is surely it.
 The proportions of the original 1935 recipe stipulate equal amounts of maraschino